 Three school campuses have received roof restoration to avoid the high cost of roof replacement, which would have been required in the next few years whether they got solar panels or not.
-The school division will receive $11.5 million in economic benefits from voided costs for roof replacements and reduced demand for utility power over the next 25 years.
+The school division will save $16,808,583 in avoided costs for roof replacements and reduced demand for utility power over the next 35 years.

 Orange County Public Schools received solar energy equipment and complete roof restoration work at no upfront capital cost through a 25-year Solar Self Generation Agreement with Secure Solar Futures.
 Over that term, the company will operate and maintain the solar energy system, providing the capacity for the schools to generate electricity at a cost lower than typically available from the local electric utility.

 The project includes one of the largest solar arrays installed on the roof of any K-12 school campus in Virginia at the time.
 Locust Grove Middle School hosts an array with a capacity of 945 kilowatts that generates approximately 90% of the electricity required by the school during the course of the year.